What is a leukodystrophy?

 For the purposes of clarifying the conditions supported by Alex TLC, our definition of leukodystrophy is based on those conditions classified as inherited or genetic.
 This remit is based on guidance from UK specialists in paediatric and adult Inherited White Matter Disorders alongside three clinical papers:

 Update on Leukodystrophies: A Historical Perspective and Adapted Definition.
 Neuropediatrics.
 2016 Dec;47(6):349-354.
 Epub 2016 Aug 26.

 Case Definition and Classification of Leukodystrophies and Leukoencephalopathies.

 A practical approach to diagnosing adult onset leukodystrophies

-There are over 90 identified inherited or genetic leukodystrophies, with some so rare they are yet to be named.
+There are over 100 identified leukodystrophies, with some so rare they are yet to be named.
 The majority of these conditions cause progressive neurodegeneration and are largely untreatable.
 Individual conditions and their symptoms are described here.

 Alex TLC focuses on the similarities between these conditions, bringing together all affected within a community of Tender Loving Care.
 Some of the less rare leukodystrophies already have established and reputable support groups and, where applicable, we have signposted to these organisations and endeavour to work in partnership with them.